As a home gets larger, I was wondering how to estimate construction cost beyond a standard square foot estimate.

-For example, I plugged in numbers for a 3,000 square foot home of average quality in Southern California and I came up with a cost of about $100/square foot, $300,000.
+For example, I plugged in numbers on the free cost estimating software for a 3,000 square foot home of average quality in Southern California and I came up with a cost of about $100/square foot, $300,000.

 If I double the size of the house to 6,000 square feet, the calculator comes up with $600,000, still $100/square foot.